-The Honorable Nita Lowey Chairwoman Committee on Appropriations U.S. House of Representatives Washington, DC 20515 The Honorable Kay Granger Ranking Member Committee on Appropriations U.S. House of Representatives Washington, DC 20515
+The Honorable Lucille Roybal-Allard Chairwoman Subcommittee on Homeland Security Committee on Appropriations U.S. House of Representatives Washington, DC 20515 The Honorable Chuck Fleischmann Ranking Member Subcommittee on Homeland Security Committee on Appropriations U.S. House of Representatives Washington, DC 20515

-Dear Chairwoman Lowey and Ranking Member Granger:
+Dear Chairwoman Roybal-Allard and Ranking Member Fleischmann:

-As stakeholders interested in the facilitation activities of Customs and Border Protection (CBP) at land, sea, and air ports-of-entry around the globe, we strongly support a provision in the House's Fiscal Year 2020 Homeland Security Appropriations Act that would provide funding for 1,200 new CBP officers over the current staffing level to help the agency meet its current and future staffing needs.
+As stakeholders interested in the facilitation activities of Customs and Border Protection (CBP) at land, sea, and air ports-of-entry around the globe, we urge you to provide additional appropriations in Fiscal Year 2020 for at least 600 new CBP officers over the current staffing level to help the agency meet its current and future staffing needs.

-With CBP's onboard data and most recent workload staffing model showing a shortage of over 3,700 officers, current staffing levels fail to address the growing demands of travel and trade at our ports-of-entry.
-Providing additional CBP officers at this time of growing volumes of international passengers and cargo would both reduce lengthy wait times and facilitate new economic opportunities in communities throughout the United States.
+With CBP's onboard data and most recent workload staffing model showing a shortage of over 3,700 CBP officers, current staffing levels fail to address the growing demands of travel and trade at our ports-of-entry.
+Providing additional CBP officers at this time of growing volumes of international passengers and cargo will both reduce lengthy wait times and facilitate new economic opportunities in communities throughout the United States.

 Increasing CBP officer staffing is an economic driver for the U.S. economy.
 According to the Joint Economic Committee (JEC), "every day 1.1 million people and \$5.9 billion in goods legally enter and exit through the ports of entry."
-CBP estimates that the annual hiring of an additional 1,200 CBP officers at the ports-of-entry could increase yearly economic activity by over \$2 billion and result in the addition of over 34,000 new jobs.
+CBP estimates that the annual hiring of an additional 600 CBP officers at the ports-of-entry could increase yearly economic activity by over \$1 billion and result in the addition of over 17,000 new jobs.